-A giant in the field of Instruction Design, Change Management and system theory, Dr. Bob Branson, passed away in late July.
+A giant in the field of Instruction Design, Change Management and system theory, Dr. Bob Branson, passed away in late July of 2021.
 This loss was particularly difficult for our professional community, because many graduate students in Florida State University’s renowned Instructional Systems (IS) program in the College of Education have credited Dr. Branson with providing the tools needed to really succeed after graduation.

 Dr. Branson As a Mentor